Denethor: Yes. I wish that.

 - Batman Forever: During their brief fight after Robin gets in over his head against a vicious gang and is saved by Batman, Robin takes out his frustration upon Batman:

 Dick: Bastard!
 It should have been you!
 It's your fault!
 If you'd told Two-Face who you were at the circus, they'd still be alive!

-In fact, Bruce had tried, yelling out "Harvey!
-I'm Batman!" just beforehand, but no one could hear him over the panic.
+- In fact, Bruce had tried, yelling out "Harvey!
+I'm Batman!" just beforehand, but no one could hear him over the screaming of the others.